From Nursing Home

 Our strength lies in combining a sharp, external, and systemic perspective with an approach that connects policy, practice, and culture.

-We expose blind spots and offer interventions that contribute structurally to creating environments where people with dementia feel at home.
-In doing so, we create a movement in which people with dementia, their loved ones, and caregivers work together, making simply home the new norm.
+We expose blind spots and offer interventions that contribute structurally to creating environments where people living with dementia feel at home.
+In doing so, we create a movement in which people living with dementia, their loved ones, and care providers work together, making simply home the new norm.

 For whom?

-- For care organizations that feel things need to change, and can change.
+- For care organisations that feel things need to change, and can change.

 - That are (or want to be) frontrunners in the movement and want to accelerate this transition together with us.

-- That want to build an organization where people are at the center, but find that existing systems and governance mechanisms are standing in the way of that ambition.
+- That want to build an organisation where people are at the center, but find that existing systems and governance mechanisms are standing in the way of that ambition.

 Our Approach